axibase/atsd/administration/backup.md

 ![](./images/backup-import.png)

-Upload the desired backup files by clicking **Choose Files**.
+Upload the selected backup files by clicking **Choose Files**.
 If needed, select multiple files.
 Click **Import** to restore records from the selected backup files.

 ![](./images/import-backup.png)